-Are your Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out without any possible sign of damages?
+Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

-You should know that this is not normal, and your beloved plant may be telling you about the possible water damages.
+You should know this is not normal, and your beloved plant may be telling you about the possible water damage.

 Listen to this article here: